LS554/appimagelight/README.md

 ## Usage

-`appimagepatched` is used to generate an AppImage from an existing `AppDir`.
+`appimagelight` is used to generate an AppImage from an existing `AppDir`.

 Usage in a nutshell, assuming that you already have an [AppDir](https://github.com/AppImage/AppImageSpec/blob/master/draft.md#appdir) in place:

 ```
-ARCH=x86_64 ./appimagepatched someinput.AppDir someoutput
+ARCH=x86_64 ./appimagelight someinput.AppDir someoutput
 ```

 Detailed usage:
 ```
 Usage:
-  appimagepatched [OPTION...]
+  appimagelight [OPTION...]
 SOURCE [DESTINATION] - Generate AppImages from existing AppDirs

 Help Options:
   -h, --help                  Show help options